FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/env&cmdlinetools_5.png"> <br>

-6. Change to the directory for this lab by running the following command. `cd` will change the working/current directory to the name specified.
-This command does not return any output.
+6. Change to the directory for this lab by running the following command. `cd` will change the working/current directory to the directory with the name specified, in this case **CC201/labs/1_ContainersAndDcoker**.
 ```
 cd CC201/labs/1_ContainersAndDocker/
 ```